 About this recipe for seared tuna

-Why you’ll love seared sesame tuna
+Why you’ll love recipe

 If you’re a fan of gorgeously red, barely cooked pan-seared tuna steaks, this one’s for you.
 Aside from having a delectably tender consistency and a stunning appearance on the plate, this sesame-crusted ahi tuna recipe is also: